cameronabrams/pestifer/README.md

 ## Release History
 * 1.3.5
+    * bugfix:
+      * renumbering of author resids in non-protein segments if user adds protein residues by insertion that may conflict
     * transferance of atomselect macros from YAML input to any VMD script
     * `inittcl` subcommand makes this transfer; needs only to be run one time post-installation
 * 1.3.4